Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke Performance Insights

-- The Blue Devils average 81.6 points per game (55th in college basketball) while allowing 66.1 per contest (69th in college basketball).
-They have a +155 scoring differential overall and outscore opponents by 15.5 points per game.
+- The Blue Devils are outscoring opponents by 15.5 points per game with a +155 scoring differential overall.
+They put up 81.6 points per game (55th in college basketball) and allow 66.1 per contest (69th in college basketball).

-- Duke averages 36.2 rebounds per game (203rd in college basketball) while allowing 31.5 per outing to its opponents.
-It outrebounds opponents by 4.7 boards per game.
+- Duke prevails in the rebound battle by an average of 4.7 boards.
+It is recording 36.2 rebounds per game (203rd in college basketball) compared to its opponents' 31.5 per contest.

-- Duke has won the turnover battle by 3.5 turnovers per game, committing 8.4 (fourth in college basketball action) while forcing 11.9 (199th in college basketball).
+- Duke has committed 3.5 fewer turnovers per game than its opponents, averaging 8.4 (fourth in college basketball play) while forcing 11.9 (199th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.